Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diagnosis of Coronary Artery Disease

-There is no unique test to diagnose Coronary Arteries Disease because several factors play a role.
+There is no unique test to diagnose Coronary artery disease because several factors play a role.
 Your Cardiologist will likely perform a physical exam, listen to your heart, and ask you some questions about your lifestyle, family history, and medical conditions that will determine if there is a need to order more tests to detect or rule out Coronary Artery Disease.

 Some of the most common studies are: